Contacting Congress - Writing a Letter or Fax

 - Make sure you include your name and address.
 Some offices will not open a letter if it is not from his/her state.

 - Fax the letter to your member’s office.
-Mail takes a long time to arrive because of security concerns with mail sent through the postal service.
+Mail takes a long time to arrive because of security concerns.

 - If possible, limit your letter to one page.